naowalrahman/ufm/DEVLOG.md

 ### 2024-01-09
 Implemented color customization for window division in UI.
 Redefined magenta and initialized in pair 1.
 Issues with borders and custom attributes on text.
 Created a sort function to sort the files displayed by display_dir.
 Looks very nice.
 Took about 50 minutes.

+### 2024-01-10 to 2024-01-11
+Resize contents if an xterm is resized.
+All windows are redrawn based on new height and width.
+Used sigwinch signal for sighandler.
+1.2 hours.